 The disclaimer

 I’m not a Twitter Bio Ninja.
 (I keep trying to be witty and amazing, but end up back at Provides Useful Information.
 Ah well.
-I think my problem is that I’m trying to CRAM TOO MUCH IN! 😉 )
+I think my problem is that I’m trying to CRAM TOO MUCH IN.)

-No, I’m basing this article on 3 years on Twitter and looking at many thousands of bios and thinking about what worked and what didn’t.
+I’m basing this article on 3 years on Twitter and looking at many thousands of bios and thinking about what worked and what didn’t.
 (Yes, I look at every bio before I follow someone.)

 If you are already a Twitter Bio Ninja, you don’t need this article.
 But if you’re an ordinary mortal like me, here are some simple tips for creating a bio that gets the job done.